-Microsoft and Amazon have launched the first phase of a long-awaited integration between Alexa and Cortana.
+Microsoft and Amazon have launched the phase of a long-awaited integration between Alexa and Cortana.
 Although currently targeted at consumers, the partnership could boost adoption eventually of AI voice assistants in the workplace.

 The link between the two platforms lets users access some basic Cortana features through Alexa-enabled devices, and vice versa.
 The public preview works on Amazon Echo speakers, Windows 10 computers, and Harman Kardon Invoke speakers.

 Both vendors appear poised to benefit from the partnership, which brings together Amazon Alexa's large footprint in the consumer market with Microsoft Cortana's link to office productivity tools, said Werner Goertz, analyst at Gartner.

 "Alexa and Cortana can address my needs as a private individual and as a professional knowledge worker," Goertz said.
 "That is a very important and winning combination."

 But Microsoft and Amazon will likely approach the relationship cautiously given that they compete against each other on many fronts, said Jon Arnold, principal analyst of Toronto-based research and analysis firm J Arnold & Associates.

 "They will know in time if it's a good idea or not," Arnold said.
 "And if they get the synergies, then they will do more of it.
 And if not, then they will put the walls back up."

 One possible stumbling block is Alexa for Business, which is excluded from the integration with Cortana launched this week.
 Released by Amazon in late 2017, the platform connects Echo speakers to enterprise messaging and meetings software.

 The absence of a link between Cortana and Alexa for Business -- at least for now -- suggests their creators are targeting the partnership primarily at consumers, said Juan Gonzalez, analyst at Frost & Sullivan.